Open Access Dissertation

 The stratification of gene changes according to pathway responses has provided a clarification of one mechanism within the complex effects of neurofibromin in MPNST pathology and some novel targets for future therapeutic intervention.

 Sun, Daochun, "Identification of transcriptional mechanisms downstream of nf1 gene defeciency in malignant peripheral nerve sheath tumors" (2012).
 Wayne State University Dissertations.
-Paper 558.
+558.